robertwenquan/nyu-course-assignment/big-data-analytics/cache-camelot-final/README.md

 done
 ```

+ There are 26 output files from the EMR map-reduce.
+These are the input files for the importer script.

+ ![Data Import to MongoDB](images/import-1.png)

  As we can see, it takes 3 minutes 35 seconds to import data for 1,000,000 canvass map results.

- ![Data Import to MongoDB](images/import-1.png)

  ![Data Import to MongoDB](images/import-2.png)